ewrogers/gala-docker/README.md

 ### Docker

-You will first need to install Docker on your host machine.
+You will first need to install Docker on your host machine (including VPS instances).

 - **Windows**: [Install Docker on Windows](https://docs.docker.com/docker-for-windows/install/)
 - **macOS**: